TEAMAI4SG/2a_ImportingSkills_Watson/README.md

 11. Click on **“Try it”** on the upper right and try to ask your new chatbot some questions about COVID-19 defined in Step 6 and Step 7.
 **Important: The chatbot will be training, please wait a few minutes before testing it out.**

-**12. Ask at least 3 questions in the “try it out” panel.
+12. **Ask at least 3 questions in the “try it out” panel.
 Submit the screenshot (similar to the one below) of the questions to get credit**

 pic